2024 Best General Family & Consumer Sciences Schools in the Plains States Region

 Top Plains States Region Schools in Consumer Science

-There were about 25 general family & consumer sciences students who graduated with this degree at K -State in the most recent year we have data available.
-Degree recipients from the general family & consumer sciences program at Kansas State University make $6,293 above the typical college graduate with the same degree shortly after graduation.
+There were approximately 23 general family & consumer sciences students who graduated with this degree at K -State in the most recent year we have data available.
+Degree recipients from the general family & consumer sciences program at Kansas State University earn $6,293 above the average college grad with the same degree when they enter the workforce.

-University of Missouri - Columbia is one of the best schools in the United States for getting a degree in general family & consumer sciences.
-Located in the medium-sized city of Columbia, Mizzou is a public university with a very large student population.
+University of Missouri - Columbia is one of the finest schools in the United States for getting a degree in general family & consumer sciences.
+Located in the city of Columbia, Mizzou is a public university with a very large student population.
 A Best Colleges rank of #124 out of 2,217 colleges nationwide means Mizzou is a great university overall.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.